AABDOOGH/InsectFarming/Audit Documents/Audit 1.md

 ## 5. Contracts
 The client specified that our team do not need to sign over non-disclosure agreement and any contract related to intellectual property.

-## 6. Development Tools and management of taks - Project Repository
+## 6. Development Tools and Management of Taks - Project Repository

 Both SharePoint and GitHub are used in this project as development tools.
 SharePoint is used to collaborate tasks together.
 The primary purpose of using Github is to organise, and archive finalised documentations.
 Besides, it is being the repository for this project.

 ### 6.1.
 Repository Guide
 The repository for this project is divided into six components.
 Click [here](https://github.com/JessYJY/insectfarming.github.io) can direct you to project repository.
 - Project initiation
-  * In this section, it includes project scope, stakeholder analysis, requirement analysis, function analysis and risk assessment.
+  * In this section, it includes project scope, stakeholder analysis, requirement analysis, function analysis, resources risks and contingencies
-- Project Schedule and resources
+- Project Schedule
-  * This section includes the project milestone, work breakdown structure and resources.
+  * This section includes the project milestone and work breakdown structure.
 - Meeting
   * This section includes all the important points discussed in each meeting, including weekly group meetings, client meetings, and any other external meetings.
  - Audit documents